Back

 • Dynamic page titles reflect current filters

-📆 Maintenance and Scheduling Updates
+📆 Maintenance and Scheduling Updates#maintenance-and-scheduling-updates

-Improved Scheduled Maintenance UI
+Improved Scheduled Maintenance UI#improved-scheduled-maintenance-ui

 We’ve enhanced the Scheduled Maintenance view so you can get more context at a glance: